Vicky-codes17/Campfire.dev/README.md

 - 🔥 An animated campfire
 - 💻 A developer terminal with a typing animation
-- 🤠 A pixel-art developer
-- 🐴 A horse companion
 - 🐶 Juno, the sleepy dog
 - 📱 A responsive landing page
 - ✨ Interactive terminal commands